cjohnson19/test-mwpls-changes-2025.github.io/README.md

 ## Venue

-The workshop will be held in [Keller Hall](https://campusmaps.umn.edu/kenneth-h-keller-hall), the home of the Computer Science and Engineering Department on the east bank of the Minneapolis campus of the University of Minnesota.
+As previously indicated, the main venue for the summit is [Keller Hall](https://campusmaps.umn.edu/kenneth-h-keller-hall), the home of the Computer Science and Engineering Department on the east bank of the Minneapolis campus of the University of Minnesota.
+Once you have arrived here, we will acquaint you with the other places that are relevant to what will happen during the day.

 <center>
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1SD-pEHoj8tcwQb_7fbRYS6no-FEsTHk&ehbc=2E312F"